MarcosCostaDev/MarcosCostaDev/README.md

 A little about me:

-- 🇨🇦  Toronto, **Canada**.
+- 🇨🇦  Ontario, **Canada**.
-- 🔭  I'm a Software Engineer with over 10 years of professional experience.
+- 🔭  I'm a Software Engineer with over 11 years of professional experience.
 Passionate for clean code, domain-driven design, and test-driven development.
 - 🌱  I'm currently learning everything related to **.NET Platform**, **Azure** and **Microservices architecture**.
 - 📚  System Analysis and Development Diploma; and Self-taught
 - ✍️  Sometimes a technical article Writer in [DevTo](https://dev.to/marcoscostadev) and [Medium](https://medium.com/@MarcosCostaDev)